 Country Club Plaza KC’s iconic and historic outdoor shopping district.
 Best known for the Plaza Lights at Christmastime (Thanksgiving night through mid-January).

-Town Center Plaza & Town Center Crossing (Leawood) All of your national brand favorites (Pottery Barn, Williams Sonoma, Arhaus, Restoration Hardware, Crate & Barrel, and much more) at the same intersection in the Johnson County burbs.
+Town Center Plaza & Town Center Crossing and Hawthorne Plaza (Leawood) All of your national brand favorites (Pottery Barn, Williams Sonoma, Arhaus, Restoration Hardware, Crate & Barrel, Talbot’s, and much more) at the same intersection in the Johnson County burbs.

 Where to House Gawk in Kansas City